Skip to main content

 Problem

 Population-based surveys are needed to monitor the impact of recent changes in policy on reproductive healthcare experiences and outcomes.
-The Reproductive Health Experiences and Access (RHEA) Survey is designed to measure how changes in state-level policies impact service delivery and reproductive health outcomes.
+The Reproductive Healthcare Experiences and Access (RHEA) Survey is designed to measure how changes in state-level policies impact service delivery and reproductive health outcomes.

 Solution

-Repeated cross-sectional surveys provide insight into individuals’ reproductive health care access and outcomes.
 Women ages 18-49 years who reside at sampled addresses are invited to participate in the survey.
 They complete either a web-based or paper-and-pencil questionnaire.
 The surveys occur in 2024 and 2026 as separate cross-sectional general population surveys to track changes in experiences and outcomes over time.

 Result